oracle-livelabs/oci/oci-email-delivery/approvedsender/approvedsender.md

     - Change the **Type** to **TXT**
     - Update the RDATA/Answer Target with the SPF Information you saved earlier.

-    When complete click the **Add Record**button
+    When complete click the **Add Record** button.
 ![Add Record Button to Add TXT Record](images/picture9.png)

-6. Stay on the Manage Records screen and move onto the next task when you are ready to publish your DNS Changes.
+6. Move onto the next task when you are ready to publish your DNS Changes.

-## Task 3: Publish DNS.
-Verify DKIM & SPF Configured Correctly
+## Task 3: Publish DNS Changes and Verify Configured Correctly

-1. While on the Manage Records screen for DNS Management within the OCI Console click on the **Publish Changes** button.
+1. While on the Manage Records screen for DNS Management click on the **Publish Changes** button.
 ![Publish DNS Changes](images/picture10.png)

 2. Next, click on the **Confirm publish changes** button to publish your DNS Records.
 ![Confirm Publish of DNS Changes](images/picture11.png)

 3. As noted earlier, DNS updates may take time to take effect depending on your DNS Provider.
-When ready, confirm that email delivery and DNS are configured correctly.
+The status of Email Delivery and DNS will update in your email domain when it's complete.
 Click the **Navigation menu** in the upper left, navigate to **Developer Services** then select **Application Integration - Email Delivery**.

 4. Once in email delivery, click on the **Email Domains** link on the left-hand side of the screen.
 Then select the Email Domain you created.